 If you’re not talking (or at least discussing) the GDPR… then you should be.
-With less than 500 business days left until we have to be compliant, now is the time to understand the regulation.
+With less than 7 months left until we have to be compliant, now is the time to understand the regulation.
 You must consider the impacts it might have, the changes your business needs to make, and note that the GDPR will have more of an impact on some parts of your business than others.

 Understand and appoint who in your business owns data, data protection and compliance, and assess where this role will sit within your organisation’s structure.
 It is important to make sure that someone in your organisation takes responsibility and has the knowledge, support, and authority to do so effectively.